 Unified brand experience

 Syncing across multiple screens allows brands to convey a connected message to consumers, which promotes unified brand experience and allows for greater conversion.

-TV syncing technology along with artificial intelligence advertising is transforming the way advertising is done.
+TV ad sync technology along with AI advertising is transforming the way advertising is done.
 Leveraging these advertising technologies, helps brands to increase user engagement, get more ROI and boost their brand value.

 In a survey by databox, 59.3% of advertisers told videos drove more clicks on Facebook for their ads compared to 29.6% for images.
 In addition, videos are becoming more accessible throughout the world with increasing data coverage and dropping rates for data.
 This has led to platforms such as Facebook bringing advertiser-friendly features for videos, and YouTube rising massively in popularity with both viewers and advertisers.
 The rise of apps such as TikTok and Snapchat, in both developing and developed countries, which are crafted as being video-first speaks about the tremendous popularity of videos.

 Contextual Video Advertising Makes Strides

 As the inventory for video-based creatives has increased, it has become imperative for advertisers to operate in safe environments as with increased reach, there is increased risk of ads being misplaced.
 Misplaced ads run the risk of not resonating with users, but if such ads are placed on objectionable, violent or polarizing content, they can do irreparable damage to a brand’s reputation.
 Therefore, as in-video advertising becomes ubiquitous, technologies such as machine-learning and AI-based context detection have been developed.
 These technologies help in serving ads on the relevant type of content, by filtering through all eligible content and classifying the content according to the suitability based on geography, brand and the consumers’ frame of mind among other factors.